jwl-7/c0de_gr1nd/python_explanations/is_string_palindromic_punctuation.md

 * `str.lower()` returns a copy of _str_ with lowercase characters

 ## Code Dissection
-1. Create a start and end pointer that correlate to the start and end index of the string
+1. Create a start and end pointer that correlate to the start and end indices of the string
     ```python
     start = 0
     end = len(s) - 1
     ```
-2. Loop through the string until the two pointers meet in the middle, which is the case if the string is a palindrome
+2. Loop through the string until the two pointers meet in the middle, which is the case that the string is a palindrome
     ```python
     while start < end:
     ```